-A total of 70 semester hours of credit from two-year institutions (junior colleges or community colleges) may be applied toward a bachelor's degree at UMUC.
+A total of 70 credits from two-year institutions (junior colleges or community colleges) may be applied toward a bachelor's degree at UMUC.

-A student who has already matriculated at UMUC may be granted permission to take lower-level courses at a junior college or a community college before having completed 70 semester hours of credit at a junior college or a community college.
+A student who has already matriculated at UMUC may be granted permission to take lower-level courses at a junior college or a community college before having completed 70 credits at a junior college or a community college.
 To receive credit for work completed at such institutions, the student must submit a written request to an academic advisor.
 Such requests must be submitted well ahead of the semester for which the student is registering.

 A student who initially enrolled in the public community colleges of Maryland will be admitted to UMUC in conformance with the policy developed and approved by the Maryland Higher Education Commission.

-UMUC may award as many as 60 semester hours of credits by examination toward the bachelor's degree (30 semester hours toward the associate's degree), provided that (1) there is no duplication of other academic credit, and (2) the scores presented meet UMUC standards.
+We may award as many as 60 credits by examination toward the bachelor's degree (30 credits toward the associate's degree), provided there is no duplication of other academic credit, and the scores presented meet UMUC standards.

 Examinations may include the Excelsior College Examinations (formerly ACT/PEP and Regents), the Advanced Placement examinations administered by the College Board, the College-Level Examination Program (CLEP), Defense Activity for Non-Traditional Education Support (DANTES) examinations, and the American College Testing/Proficiency Examination program (ACT/PEP).
-As many as 30 semester hours of examination credit awarded by other approved institutions will be accepted for courses that appear on an official transcript with a grade of C or better.
+As many as 30 credits by examination awarded by other approved institutions will be accepted for courses that appear on an official transcript with a grade of C or better.

 Students who have questions about credit by examination are encouraged to consult an advisor.